Mirkomedia/Mern-practice/README.md

 Hello this is my first MERN stack application.
-It is a simple marketplace(bazaar) where users can submit their products to be displayed in a catalogue of wonderful creations.
+It is a simple marketplace(bazaar) where users can submit their products to be displayed in a catalogue of wonderful creations and crude humor.

 About the Project